 - A local group for adults with ADHD

 - A local and an online group for the partners of adults with ADHD

 1999: We Were Forging New Ground

 In the “partners of” group, we were all feeling our way.
 Very little information existed on adult ADHD itself, much less its far-ranging impact on domestic issues.
 Adult ADHD had become a diagnosis only a few years ago, in 1994.
 The particular issues of relationships, or the idea that the “partners of” might need help?
 Mostly not on anyone’s radar screen.

-In fact, one psychiatrist made the media rounds portraying ADHD as a gift.
+In fact, one well-known psychiatrist made the media rounds portraying ADHD as a gift.
+That’s not all.
 More than once, he said, “The biggest problem people with ADHD have is marrying people and working for bosses who are sadistic and controlling.”
+(Indeed, I would learn over many years that he repeats it with every presentation.)
 This certainly did not jibe with the stories of struggles I was hearing from the partners with ADHD—and the adults with ADHD themselves.
 I was confused—and alarmed.

 In both groups, I’d heard plenty about the “hot spots” created by unrecognized or poorly managed ADHD—issues with money, employment, household chores, clutter, sex, co-parenting, and video-game obsessions.
 How were these different from standard “couples troubles”?
 Unclear.

 2000-2001: Were There Consensus Issues?

 I took a cautious approach.
 By their nature, support groups draw people who are struggling.
 Moreover, the more vocal group members might not represent the majority.